 This course is also designed to complement your internship fieldwork, exploring many different aspects of your organization.
 The goal for you is to have you finish the semester with an in-depth understanding of your agency, its approach, its policies, its programs, and the context in which it operates.
 You will also spend time reflecting on the internship experience itself as a way to better understand your academic, personal, and career goals.

 The online application requires you to answer a series of questions designed to help you think systematically about what you would like to learn and accomplish from an internship experience in Accra, and to indicate which internship placements you would be most interested in.
 You will also be required to upload a resume in .pdf or .doc format.
+Please note you will be required to re-confirm your choice during the internship orientation in Accra.

 Questions?
 Email firstname.lastname@example.org